brunokoga/Montevideo/bestiary3_dir/penanggalen.md

 **Armor Class** : Natural armor improves by +6.

 **Hit Dice** : Change the base creature's racial HD to d8s.
 All HD derived from class levels remain unchanged.
-As undead, a penanggalen uses her Charisma modifier to determine bonus hit points (instead of Constitution.
+As undead, a penanggalen uses her Charisma modifier to determine bonus hit points (instead of Constitution).

 **Defensive Abilities** : A penanggalen gains channel resistance +4, DR 5/silver and slashing, resistance to cold 10 and fire 10, and all of the defensive abilities granted by the undead type.
 A penanggalen also gains fast healing 5.